sournk/DC-Fib2O-MT5-Bot/README.md

     - Use `ENT_MMT` and `ENT_MMV` inputs.
 - [x] **The presence of an ongoing trade should not prevent the bot from following the rules and placing new trades whenever the conditions are met**
     -    The bot operates only orders and positions with Magic ID set in `MSC_MGC` input.
 Ant other orders and positions are ignored.
+- [x] In the mode 'FIB_MD'=SWING&SWING bot must rebuild Fibo only when current Swing "breaks" previous.
+- [x] When STOP pos hit SL the bot changes LIMIT pos SL to equal value of STOP pos.
+- [x] Orders should remain in the market after the Fibo updates.

 ## Bot's inputs